 Sub-Saharan Africa is affected by a substantial burden of disease, with premature deaths due to non-communicable diseases (NCDs) and unintentional injuries being on the rise.
 There is thus a substantial need to develop and implement evidence-based interventions to prevent and treat NCDs and unintentional injuries in Africa, as well as to address their root causes.
-CEBHA+, a research network with partners in many African countries, including South Africa, Malawi, Uganda, Rwanda and Ethiopia has emerged from this need.
-The Network aims to build long-term capacity and infrastructure for evidence-based healthcare and public health in sub-Saharan Africa, by focusing on both prevention of disease and delivery of care for NCDs.
+CEBHA+, a research network with partners in many African countries, including Cochrane South Africa, has emerged from this need.
+The network aims to build long-term capacity and infrastructure for evidence-based healthcare and public health in Sub-Saharan Africa, by focusing on both prevention of disease and delivery of care for NCDs.

-- Repay the scholarship amount given if the candidate fails to complete his or her studies within the expected period.
+- re-pay the scholarship amount given, if the candidate fails to complete his or her studies within the reasonable expected period

 Details of the scholarship:

 The total scholarship is valued at R 144 000.00 and will be paid out in 3 instalments.
 The scholarship will be administered through the successful candidate’s university funding office; and it will cover tuition fees and research costs and contribute towards living expenses.
 Continued payment of the scholarship will depend upon the candidate’s satisfactory progress according to agreed goals.
 Additionally, the successful candidate will receive financial support for publication costs and to attend a national conference.
 The successful candidate will be mentored by experienced researchers within the CEBHA+ or Cochrane South Africa Network.

 - completed application form

 - copy of a South African Identity document

 - letter of acceptance or proof of registration for a Master’s programme at a South African university